acnkfidel/journey-patterns-app/README.md

 }
 ```

-`CheckoutPage.jsx` itself never changed.
+`CheckoutPage.tsx` itself never changed.
 The guest journey is unaffected.

 ### When NOT to use this pattern